+- In step 9, AIoT device permanent identifier corresponding to the XRESAIOT is provided from ADM to AIOTF.

 NOTE 2: The AIOTF identifies the AIoT device by checking the received RESAIoT.
 Therefore, device identification information is not needed in the D2R and Inventory Report message.
+In case there is a collision (i.e., ADM provides same XRESAIOT for multiple AIoT device permanent identifiers), AIOTF triggers Individual inventory towards the concerned AIoT devices.

 NOTE 3: When inventory with filtering information is used, after receiving the D2R message, the ADM has to exhaustively derive XRESAIoTs with all the long-term keys (i.e., KAIoT_root) of the AIoT devices in the group that was paged for every RANDAIoT_d received.
 The AIOTF then, need to check XRESAIoT with the received RESAIoT.
 Therefore, the size of the group should be chosen accordingly to reduce the energy consumption, inter NF interaction, and latency.